nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 In its [fullest form](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png), C2M2 is an [entity-relationship system](../draft-CFDE_glossary/glossary.md#entity-relationship-model)
-that models common properties of fundamental resources for biomedical research, like subjects, digital files, events, samples, and project datasets.
-Essential relationships between resources are also formally described, documenting (for example) the samples that were processed to produce a particular data file, or (possibly obfuscated to protect patient privacy) which subject a given sample was drawn from, or when a particular blood pressure measurement was made.
+that models common properties of resources fundamental to biomedical research like subjects, digital files, events, samples, and project datasets.
+Essential relationships between these fundamental resources are also formally described, documenting (for example) the samples that were processed to produce a particular data file; which subject a given sample was drawn from (possibly obfuscated to protect patient privacy); or when a particular blood pressure measurement was made.

 Modeling and data wrangling are always difficult, even for experts.
 Requiring every DCC to model their metadata using